xerocross/fu/README.md

 It's worth noting that the author of this library Adam Cross is a formally trained PhD mathematician.

+## about functional programming in JavaScript

+JavaScript interpreters tend to have a rather small stack limit for function recursion.
+This is an immovable object, and it forces me to write some functions in a style that is fully functional.
+An important example here is ```number.isNaturalNumber```.
+We cannot recurse down from 35802 to check that this is a natural number by recursion.
+Instead, I included a small while loop.

 ## author

 This is a one-man project so far.
 I'm the author, Adam Cross, AKA Xerocross.
 I'm an experienced software engineer and a PhD mathematician.